lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 `@script`
-The tidyverse way of cleaning up with the tidy function will take the model and convert it to a data frame, technically a tibble, so you can continue on wrangling with dplyr functions or to plot them.
-The information extracted is much easier to read and to use.
+Using the tidy function to clean up will take the model, extract the important parts, and create a dataframe, technically a tibble, so you can continue wrangling the results with dplyr or plotting them.

 ---